zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

 1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it or else *upscale to canvas width*..

+for perfect our painting results: Create a canvas of let's say 1280 * 720 and in middle upload a photo. export to png with white background. go to nano banana and type: fill this image.

+in GIMP, just send entire image to nano banana with same prompt: fill this image/out paint this image

 2. Upscaling (place subject image in a white canvas that is 3 x bigger): select Q mask and dont invert it to select image. give prompt: "upscale  image, hi resolution" it will upscale it to canvas width.. very important: press ctrl + shift + z on gemini edit layer. it will expan the generated image to highest of resolution